 The much wider business is likely to want reassurance that such an investment of finances and resources will contribute to overall growth.
 Here its helpful to reiterate key messages, but also highlight the positive impacts that the implementation will have on individuals.
 For example, using storytelling (with pictures) of real people within the business and how their day-to-day lives will be positively impacted by the ERP implementation.
 This helps to add personal interest and means those further from the project picture have visibility of the intangible benefits.
 If you don’t believe me, just look at the world of advertising.

-How do you know if the message is getting through?
+How do you know if your ERP communication plan is getting the message across effectively?

 When you spend a significant proportion of time talking to engaged stakeholders, sometimes it’s difficult to identify the disengaged.
 Regular public requests for feedback although good practice, are unlikely to help.
 Quick, regular pulse surveys, where you ask a set of questions each time, anonymously, can provide a good tool for measuring if your communications are landing in line with the planned communications phases.
 Including a team or department can also help identify hotspots or potential problem areas that require intervention, and remember, no feedback is still feedback.